 Keeping up with the Joneses

-If your company isn’t interested in chasing trends (but instead making them), there are a number of new and existing ones that you’ll want to put on your radar for 2016.
-From alternative compensation packages to a radical change in leadership and corporate philosophies, here are the new and emerging trends that are sure to shake up the future workers, for years to come.
+If your company isn’t interested in chasing trends (but instead making them), there are a number of new and existing ones that you’ll want to put on your radar for the coming year.
+From alternative compensation packages to a radical change in leadership and corporate philosophies, here are the new and emerging trends that are sure to shake up the future workers for years to come.

 Unlimited parental leave